RookiexCookie/CatSpot/README.md

 ## Disclaimer

-sidespot is not affiliated with or endorsed by Spotify.
+Sidespot is not affiliated with or endorsed by Spotify.
 It uses a reverse-engineered protocol implementation ([librespot](https://github.com/librespot-org/librespot)).
 Use at your own risk.
 A Spotify Premium subscription is required.

 ## License